 “We’ve gone over everything,” Larry whined.

 “I might have something to help you,” Tobi look at me tentatively through his blond bangs, we had found some clippers and Izzy was actually quite the hairstylist.
 His blond hair had been shortened around the sides and stepped at the back, while the front touched the eyebrows bringing out his Amber coloured eyes.
 Once he finds a boyfriend, they are going to love him.
-I gave him a small smile and he seemed to brighten up.
+I gave him a small smile, which seemed to brighten him up.

-“Step back,” He suggested and pressed a button.
-I heard a soft whirring noise and we all stood back as the floor split apart seamlessly and a table emerged with barely more than a whisper.
+“Step back,” He suggested pressing a button.
+I heard a soft whirring noise as we all stood back when the floor split apart seamlessly and a table emerged with barely more than a whisper.
 The top was a smooth polished surface.
-Tobi got out of the chair and picked up a Remote Device and his fingers danced across the surface.
+Tobi got out of the chair picking up a Remote Device his fingers danced across the surface.
 Before our eyes, a 3D map emerged on the table of the mountain and surrounding areas.
 It almost looked like Satellite images but in 3D and solid.
-I passed my hand through the mountain but it shimmered.
+I passed my hand through the mountain, but it shimmered.